 Steam Path Audits

 A steam path audit is a physical inspection of the turbine steampath, conducted while the rotor is on the half-shell.
-The purpose is to identify and quantify performance problems due to deterioration of steampath components.
+The purpose is to identify and quantify performance problems due to the deterioration of steampath components.
 Engineers and maintenance personnel use the results of audits to identify the most cost-effective repairs and to justify repair recommendations.

 MD&A offers both thermodynamic and structural audits.
 Audits are also an excellent way to predict the return to service performance of your machine, following repairs.